 Once we have all the information we can gather, we negotiate with hospitals and insurance companies for a fair settlement.
 If their offer is not what you deserve, we will file a birth injury lawsuit and pursue maximum compensation.
 We are committed to keeping you informed throughout the process.

 Our trusted birth injury attorneys have made a difference in the lives of many Ohio families.
-We are proud to have earned these client testimonials:
+We are proud to have earned these client Reviews:

 The law offers compensation for birth injuries in Ohio, and the amount of which depends on the injury and its long-term effects.
 Damages may include: